aderusha/DDD-Printable-Wall-Control-System/README.md

 The DDD Printable Wall Control project provides a wide range of modular pegboard hangers for use with the [Wall Control powder-coated steel pegboard solutions available on Amazon](https://amzn.to/35emTsm).
 After much research I landed on Wall Control as a durable, high-strength and low-price organization solution which works with existing 1/4" standard pegboard pegs.
 The panels also add 1" slots which allows for greater strength and rigidity for compatible hangers.
 I've found their panels to be inexpensive, well-made, and available in a range of colors and sizes.

-Wall Control sells [a line of high quality hanger accessories compatible with these slots](https://amzn.to/35fkhuu) and I've found them to be reasonably priced and of high quality.
+Wall Control sells [a line of high quality hanger accessories compatible with these slots](https://amzn.to/35fkhuu) and I've found them to be reasonably priced and of good quality.
 However, printed solutions can offer a highly-customized solutions made at home for your own organization needs and can do so quickly and inexpensively.
 One might consider leveraging both solutions as needs arise.

 ---